ui/stamps-api-docs/source/transaction_api.rst

 A. Request
 -----------------------------

-You can complete a transaction items details later after :ref:`adding a transaction <1.
-Adding a Transaction>` previously.
+You can use this API to add a transaction or complete a transaction items details later after adding a transaction previously.

+The payload for adding is identical to :ref:`Adding a Transaction API <1.
+Adding a Transaction>`.

+The payload for updating a transaction has fewer required fields and `items` field is required, but otherwise compatible with Adding a Transaciton API payload:

 =========================== =========== =======================
 Parameter                   Required    Description